Don't Look Down (Martin Garrix song): Composition and critical reception

 "Don't Look Down" is written in the key of A minor with a tempo of 130 beats per minute.
 The song follows a chord progression of Am – F – C, and Usher's vocals span from G3 to C5.

 Billboard's Jason Lipshutz wrote, "Dutch EDM wunderkind Martin Garrix pivots from his standard sinister instrumental bangers and puts on his best David Guetta mask for 'Don't Look Down'.
 Usher has toed the now-or-never party line many times before, but his spirited vocals and a cheerful xylophone drop make this collabo a pop winner".
 Another Billboard contributor, Matt Madved, also noted Guetta's influences, with Garrix "ditching harder-edged trappings of festival house for cheery guitar-backed verses and a softer melodic lead".
 Idolator's Robbie Daw called it "a nice blend of dance beats and radio-friendly pop that should be music to programmers’ ears."

 Music video

 A lyric video directed by Rory Kramer showing a man quitting his job and enjoying life was released on 17 March 2015.
 Two official music videos were released on 23 March 2015 giving a female and male perspective of work at a country club.
+Usher does not appear in the video.